In the early days of personal computers you would purchase software on a 5 1/4 inch floppy disk as shown in this photo.

 I've read quite a bit on the history of technology that gets very deep in the geek speak.
 In the spirit of the Guru 42 network of websites, Geekhistory has the mission of "Geek Speak Made Simple."

 It's amusing how many of things I learned as a youth that have a different perspective now.
 I grew up learning that Thomas Edison was one of the most prolific scientists of all time.
-But now I realize Edison was a ruthless man who took many ideas from his employees.
-Edison was also a bit extreme with stunts such as electrocuting elephants in his zeal to prove a point.
+I realize Edison was a ruthless man who could be a lunatic at times.
+Edison was also a bit extreme with stunts such as electrocuting animals in his zeal to prove a point.
+The more I have studied GeekHistory, the more I have come to appreciate one of Edison's greatest rivals, George Westinghouse.

 I learned many years ago that Vladamir Zworkyin was the inventor of television.
 While I still admire Zworkyin as a scientist, I have since learned Zworkyin was merely a tool used by the powerful David Sarnoff of RCA to wrestle away the credit of the invention of television from another inventor.